10 Common Myths About Ovarian Cancer You Need to Ignore

 Myth: There are no early symptoms of ovarian cancer

 There are early symptoms of ovarian cancer, Dr. Vasilev says, but the problem is they’re pretty generic, often leading women to be misdiagnosed with gastrointestinal problems or menstrual issues.
 These misdiagnoses are the reason that this cancer often isn’t caught until it’s stage 3, meaning it’s spread throughout the body.
 So if you have any symptoms of ovarian cancer, including chronic bloating, sudden changes in your bowel or urine habits, pelvic or abdominal pain or pressure, pain during sex, rapid weight loss for no reason, or indigestion, insist on getting your ovaries tested, just to be safe.
-Watch out for the symptoms of ovarian cancer you might ignore.
+(Read how this woman with POTS was misdiagnosed with anxiety.)

 Myth: You can’t prevent ovarian cancer

 “There’s a lot a good diet and exercise can do to prevent not just ovarian but many cancers,” Dr. Vasilev says.
 Eating nutritious food—he recommends a Mediterranean diet based around fresh fruits and vegetables, fish, and whole grains—and getting a daily workout can boost your immune system and lessen inflammation, helping protect you against cancer.
 In addition, these will help reduce obesity and overweight, another major risk factor of cancer that is under your control.
 He also recommends making sure your vitamin D levels are in the optimal range and taking a supplement if they’re not.
 Lastly, hormonal birth control pills and getting a hysterectomy can also lower your risk.
 Learn these other simple habits that can help prevent cancer.